YZL011/YZL011.github.io/_pages/about.md

 Education
 ======

-* M.A., Journalism and Media (Research and Theory), The University of Texas at Austin, Expected 2025
+* M.A., The University of Texas at Austin, Expected 2025
-* M.S.Sc., Advertising, The Chinese University of Hong Kong, 2022
+* M.S.Sc., The Chinese University of Hong Kong, 2022
-* B.Mngt., Labor and Social Security (Minor in Journalism), Renmin University of China, 2021
+* B.Mngt., Renmin University of China, 2021

 Honors & Awards
 ======

-* Top Paper Award (Third Place), Political Communication Division, AEJMC, 2024
+* Top Paper Award, Political Communication Division, AEJMC, 2024
 * Robert M. Jackson Fellowship ($1000), School of Journalism and Media, UT Austin, 2024
 * “Cheers, For Now” Graduate Research Funds ($500), School of Journalism and Media, UT Austin, 2024
 * Graduate Student Travel Award ($1000), School of Journalism and Media, UT Austin, 2024